 A Kiss Before Apocalypse

-This urban fantasy is a paperback edition that was published by ROC Trade on May 6, 2008 and has 290 pages.
+urban fantasy that was published by ROC Trade on May 6, 2008 and has 290 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Mean Streets, Where Angels Fear to Tread, A Hundred Words for Hate, Dancing on the Head of a Pin, An Apple for the Creature, In the House of the Wicked, The Fallen, Leviathan, Aerie, Reckoning, Walking in the Midst of Fire, End of Days, A Deafening Silence in Heaven

 First in the Remy Chandler paranormal series.
 I came across this series after reading his short story, Mean Streets: “Noah’s Orphans”, 1.5.

 The scene in which the four Seraphim condescend to Remy is both annoying and interesting, and I love how Sniegowski portrays the Seraphims’ lack of knowledge of human behavior!